AdobeDocs/experience-manager-core-components.en/help/developing/amp.md

 * **No AMP** - The page is delivered as standard HTML only.
 * **Paired AMP** - The page is delivered as AMP as well as HTML.
 * **AMP Only** - The page is delivered as AMP only.

+### CSS Requirements {#css-requirements}

+When using AMP with the Core Components, the main difference is that AMP requires all CSS to be inlined in the `<head>` element as well as optimized.

+To support this, a customized page component is used, which loads just the AMP-specific CSS for components present on the page.

+For further requirements and technical details, please see the [GitHub developer documentation.](https://github.com/adobe/aem-core-wcm-components/tree/master/extensions/amp)